© United Shades of Skin 2023

 Facial veins can be caused by a number of things, including sun exposure, excess dilation from chronic inflammation (such as with rosacea), aggressive scrubs, aging, genetics, hormones, or even the use of birth control pills and other medication.

-Varicose veins or reticular veins are often genetically predisposed, meaning it is likely that someone else in your family has the same condition.
-Depending on the size of the vein, in some cases it can be treated with laser.
+Varicose or reticular veins are often genetically predisposed, meaning it is likely that someone else in your family has the same condition.
+Depending on the size, in some cases it can be treated with laser.

 Varicose or reticular veins are best treated with an injection-based method called Sclerotherapy, and not suitable for laser therapy.In some severe cases, surgical intervention may be required.